FCLOGO/fclogo.top/src/support/how-to-contribute-a-logo/how-to-contribute-a-logo.md

 | weiboURL |  | No |  | The official Weibo link of the entity |
 | wikiURL |  | No |  | The Wikipedia link of the entity |

+> If the entity you want to add does not have country information created, you need to [create country information](#creating-country-information) first.
+>
+> If you obtained the entity coordinates using Google Maps, you need to convert the coordinates.
+> Google Maps provides coordinates with latitude `lat` first and longitude `lon` second, so you need to rearrange them to have longitude `lon` first and latitude `lat` second.

 We continue to use **Athletic Bilbao** as an example to complete the entity information.

 In the `004_Athletic Bilbao` folder we created in the previous step, open `info/info.yaml`, type `cbinfo`, and press `tab` to quickly generate the club entity data template: